Open topic with navigation

 You can approximate the behavior of glass with a Skew Factor of 8.0 and a Normal value of 0.034.

 You can also use the Falloff Map for other things, like the input for glass opacity.
-Falloff is useful for car shaders, water shaders, and fabrics like velvet.
+Falloff is useful for car shaders (at 90 degrees, it should have the desired color and in less somewhat darker, but at the same time a bit more reflective), water shaders (tends to be more reflective to low angles of incidence), and fabrics like velvet (tends to become almost white at low angles).
 It is also useful for some metals to simulate some coating effects.

 Open topic with navigation